riteessshh/vritta-news-blog-server/README.md

 - Displays a list of latest news articles with title, description, source, and published date.
 - Ability to click on an article to be redirected to the source website.
-- Functionality to filter news articles by category (requires additional implementation).
+- Functionality to filter news articles by category.
 - (coming soon) Functionality to search for news articles by keyword (requires additional implementation).

 ### Technologies Used